malsearchs/Wifi-Hacking-AircrackNG-Cheatsheet/README.md

 ![](https://github.com/malsearchs/Wifi-Hacking-AircrackNG-Cheatsheet/blob/master/logo0.jpg)  excerpts from: <https://www.aircrack-ng.org/>
-# WiFi-Hacking with Aircrack NG Suite
+# WiFi-Hacking with Aircrack-NG Suite

-Aircrack-ng is a complete suite of tools to assess WiFi network security.
+Aircrack-NG is a complete suite of tools to assess WiFi network security.

 It focuses on different areas of WiFi security: